surma/surma.dev/content/things/js-to-asc.md

 I want to be very clear: Any generalized, quantitative take-away from this article would be ill-advised.
 For example, Rust is _not_ 1.2x slower than JavaScript.
 These numbers are very much specific to the code that _I_ wrote, the optimizations that _I_ applied and the machine _I_ used.
 However, I think there are some general guidelines we can extract to help you make more informed decisions in the future:

 - V8’s Liftoff compiler will generate code from WebAssembly that runs significantly faster than what Ignition or SparkPlug can deliver for JavaScript.
 If you need performance without _any_ warmup time, WebAssembly is your tool of choice.
 - V8 is _really_ good at executing JavaScript.
 While WebAssembly can run faster than JavaScript, it is likely that you will have to hand-optimize your code to achieve that.
+I could see this balance shift once there is wide-spread support for SIMD and Threads and a good developer experience around utilizing them.
 - Compilers can do a lot of work for you, more mature compilers are likely to be better at optimizing your code.
-- AssemblyScript modules tend to be a lot smaller.
+- AssemblyScript modules tend to be a lot smaller than the other WebAssembly modules produced by other languages.
+In this exploration, AssemblyScript was _not_ smaller than the original JavaScript, but this could very well be different for bigger modules.

 If you don’t trust me (and you shouldn’t!) and want to dig into the benchmark code yourself, take a look at the [gist].